Mistakes to Avoid When Buying OSHA 10 & 30-Hour Training

 UNUSUALLY LOW PRICES

-Sadly, it is no longer uncommon to see an ad for OSHA 10 or 30-Hour online courses offered for $25 and $50 dollars, far below the market averages for this product series.
+Sadly, it is no longer uncommon to see an ad for OSHA 10 or 30-Hour online courses offered for $25, far below the market averages for this product series.
 Buyers seeking only the lowest product price are too often tempted by such advertisements, and fall victim to unethical speculators.
 These impulse consumers are missing important context about the nature of the Outreach Training Program, and its curriculum.

 BUYING THE WRONG COURSE